 Location: The Shenandoah Valley, Virginia

-I've been woodworking since building that first tree house with a buddy, we were probably around 8-9.
-I gained a real appreciation for wood in high school wood shop class.
+Woodworking for over 40 years I gained a real appreciation for wood in high school wood shop class.
 I made a few pieces of furniture back in the 80's, then woodworking was kind of put on hold while my wife and I raised two wonderful daughters.
-We built a house in 02.........well OK, building a house, finished the basement in 2009.
-Now the girls are 19 & 21 (time really does fly) and I am enjoying woodworking again!
+Still working full time and helping raise our two grandchildren now so shop time seems infrequent at times.

 -- Good judgement comes from experience and experience comes from poor judgement.